How do ingredients in organic and natural skincare products differ? This is a question I am often asked by my clients.

 Q. Are all synthetic ingredients automatically bad, and are all organic and natural ingredients good for the skin?

 A. In all honesty, there is good and bad in each category.
 You have to remember, there are many ingredients that fall into these categories that are not good for your skin.
 Take essential oils for instance: Menthol, Eucalyptus, and Sandalwood are routinely included in natural and organic products.
 However, these ingredients can irritate the skin, and damage the barrier.

 Q. Is there an approved organic international standard?

-A. As of 2015, there is no published or substantiated studies which have been able to prove that organic ingredients are superior to non-organic or synthetic ingredients.
+A. Currently, there are no published or substantiated studies that have been able to prove that organic ingredients or natural ingredients are superior to non-organic or synthetic ingredients.